flotpython/exos-ds/notebooks/pandas-tps/leases-altair/.teacher/README-leases-altair-corrige-nb.md

 take a look at the source code for the server, and observe the occurrences of `@app.route`
 this the mechanism offered by the fastapi layer, that lets us *route* incoming requests to various features

-so for example when you point your browser at `http://localhost:4999/` with no further indication, this will be routed to the `/` endpoint thanks to the
+so for example when you point your browser at <http://localhost:8000/> with no further indication, this will be routed to the `/` endpoint thanks to the
 ```
 @app.route('/')
 ```

-but when doing `http://localhost:4999/api/leases/1000/2024`, this time you will hit the code marked with
+if now you do instead <http://localhost:8000/api/leases/1000/2024>, this time you will hit the code marked with
 ```python
 @app.route('/api/leases/<how_many>/<beg>')
 ```